Capacity: 3,009 (Seats 300)

 Fax: 01784 454735

 Home Kit: Yellow and Blue

 Wheatsheaf Park is a largely open ground.
 It is dominated on one side by a large bricked building which houses the Thames Leisure and Fitness Club.
-Onto one side of this a large block of seating has been put in place, with roof of the Thames Club being extended outwards, so that it overhangs the seated area, providing some cover.
+Onto one side of this, a large block of seating has been put in place, with the roof of the Thames Club being extended outwards, so that it overhangs the seated area, providing some cover.
 This seated area has an elevated position, meaning that fans need to climb a small flight of stairs to access it.
 This elevated position and lack of any supporting pillars means that fans can enjoy a great view of the playing area.
-Next to the this stand on one side is the entrance to the players changing rooms and club shop.
+Next to this stand on one side is the entrance to the players changing rooms and club shop.

 Opposite on the North side of the ground is a small covered terrace which runs for nearly the full length of the pitch.
 Unusually the terrace, which is six rows high, is set back from the pitch.
-On its roof is a scaffolded area which serves as a television gantry.
-The team dug outs are situated in front of this terrace.
+On its roof is a scaffolded area that serves as a television gantry.
+The team dugouts are situated in front of this terrace.
 As the changing rooms are on the other side of the ground, then this leads to quite a procession of players and officials, at half and full time.
 Both ends are open with flat narrow walkways.
 This is particularly tight at the West End of the ground where the presence of a row of large conifers, hems it in.
-At the other end the most notable feature is a large ugly looking mobile telephone mast, which sits just behind it.
+At the other end, the most notable feature is a large ugly looking mobile telephone mast, which sits just behind it.
 The ground has a set of four modern looking floodlights.

 There is a bar at the stadium itself which welcomes visiting fans..
 Otherwise a five minute walk away on Wheatsheaf Lane is the 'Wheatsheaf and Pigeon' pub, which serves real ale and also does food.
 To find this pub; theh from the main stadium entrance turn left and the pub is straight down this road on the right.